How to Use Fretboard Tones Maps

 Complete Ebook: Chords Domination

-I've created a complete ebook that contains the complete fretboard notes map for the most used 44 chord types out there.
+I've created a comprehensive ebook that contains complete fretboard notes maps for the 44 most commonly used chord types.

 You can get a free excerpt here.